Lurker00/PhoneBook/README.md

 There is [Android application](https://play.google.com/store/apps/details?id=com.anyware.appctrl), which is, actually, only provides UI to PhoneBook firmware settings and updates.
 It has a "gamer" mode, which, in fact, only a launcher which turns PhoneBook into a mode which supports macros for keys.

-For my smartphone ([Unihertz Atom](https://www.unihertz.com/atom.html), MTK), touchscreen does not work with the default settings.
-It works if I disable the 3rd item in Advanced Settings (shown in Chinese).
-With this option disabled, it simulate mouse events, so no multitouch.
+For my smartphone ([Unihertz Atom](https://www.unihertz.com/atom.html), MTK), multitouch works perfectly starting from firmware 3.5271.530.17.8.
+All 3 items in Advanced Settings should be enabled.

 ### Linux

-Tried Ubuntu 18.04 LTS via Type-C: video, sound and **touchscreen** work flawlessly!
+Tried Ubuntu 18.04 and 20.04 LTS via Type-C: video, sound and **touchscreen** work flawlessly!
 See common Type-C problem below.

 ## Problems found